Gender pay gap reports

-Since publishing our gender pay gap last year, our median gender pay gap has stayed constant at 7.6%.
+Since publishing our gender pay gap last year, our median gender pay gap has slightly increased to 8.2% from 7.6% which can be attributed to growth in employment of females in our lowest two quartiles.

-The mean gender pay gap has decreased by almost 3% and reflects an overall increase in the number of females on our staff across all levels of the organisation.
-What is particularly encouraging is representation across the top three quartiles is growing and we have seen a 1% increase in females in the highest paid roles in the organisation.
+The mean gender pay gap has decreased to 10.5% and what is particularly encouraging is we have seen a 3% increase in females in the highest paid roles in the organisation.

 As explained in the previous report, we have been working to address the gender balance in the Museum, particularly at the leadership level, and are pleased that the data reflects these efforts.